15 MIN READ REVIEWED BY A MEDICAL PROFESSIONAL

 Source: Sharecare Community Well-Being Index, 2021: State Rankings Report

-Happiness Indicator #2: Your Mental Health
+Happiness indicator #2: Mental health

-Happiness Indicator #2: Your Mental Health
+Happiness Indicator #2: Mental Health

 Top Quintile 2nd Quintile 3rd Quintile 4th Quintile 5th Quintile